Zymbit-Docs/docs/content/eth-connect/eth-connect-py.md

 <div class="body">
 <div class="description">
-<p>This method creates a new keyring of the specified class and wallet name, and optionally uses the provided master generation key.
-It returns a tuple containing the master slot and the mnemonic seed phrase.</p>
+<p>Creates a new keyring of the specified class and wallet name, and optionally uses the provided master generation key.</p>
 </div>
 <div class="parameters">
 <h5>Parameters</h5>